 After reading, ask the following:

 As a class, brainstorm words that describe good friends and print them on a piece of chart paper.

 Explain that it is the students’ turn to create a class book about friendship.
-Pass each student a piece of paper with 2 or 3 lines at the bottom of the page and ask them to print the words and finish the following sentence:
+Invite students to take a piece of paper and print the following words and finish the following sentence: